IowaScaledEngineering/ise-docs/docs/SimpleSig/tips.md

 ## System Planning and Setup

-### Signal Placement

-The very first thing you'll need to decide is signal placement - where do you want signals?

 ### Power

 MSS requires that either all signals share a power supply, or if running on different power supplies, those power supplies are either isolated or share a common ground connection.